Our doctors and providers offer many opportunities for you to participate in clinical research.

-Learn more about clinical trials at Duke:
+Learn more about participating in a clinical trial.

 Duke Clinical Research Institute (DCRI)

-- Duke Health and Exercise Research Trials
+Duke Health and Exercise Research Studies

 These studies focus on improving the prevention and treatment of diseases.